How to Spend a Perfect Artsy Traveler Day in Athens

 Late Dinner

-I’ve had some of the best meals of my life in Paris—as well as some of the worst.
-Bad food in Paris can be really, really bad.
-I avoid the super-touristy joints on the Champs- Élysées and search for places tucked away on side streets, favoring places with menus printed only in French.
-Chances are very good that my server will speak English and cheerfully translate.
+Avoid the super-touristy joints on the Champs- Élysées and search for places tucked away on side streets, favoring places with menus printed only in French.
+Chances are very good that your server will speak English and cheerfully translate.

 The myth of the snooty French server is, at least in my experience, a myth.
-Almost without exception, every French server I’ve encountered in the forty-odd years in which I’ve been traveling to Paris has been helpful, friendly, and fun, often cracking jokes and anxious to ensure I enjoy my meal.
-I find that the key to getting good service in Paris is to start off in French, even if it’s only Bonjour or Bonsoir.
-Showing my willingness to at least try speaking French means I’m almost always rewarded with excellent service.
+Almost without exception, every French server I’ve encountered in the fifty-odd years in which I’ve been traveling to Paris has been helpful, friendly, and fun, often cracking jokes and anxious to ensure I enjoy my meal.

 You will pay more for an excellent meal in Paris than you will in other parts of the country, but you don’t need to spend a fortune.
 You can spend a fortune if you want to, but in my experience, you can get a top-rate meal for two that includes three courses and wine for about a hundred euros.
-So no, not cheap, but excellent value.

 Stroll Home